 Microfilm & Microfiche Scanning Services

-Cleardata is a UK Document Management company offering secure microfilm and microfiche scanning services.
-Our bureau is equipped with modern digitisation equipment to convert your archived microfilms/microfiche records to digital format.
-Cleardata is accredited for Information Security and Quality Management Systems.
+For secure and high-quality microfilm and microfiche scanning, come to the team at Cleardata, the document management company which serves businesses all over the UK.
+Our bureau is equipped with modern digitisation equipment that will convert your archived microfilms/microfiche records to a far more convenient digital format.
+Your information security is safe with us due to Cleardata being accredited for ISO27001 Information Security and Quality Management Systems.
 All staff are security cleared.

 - We offer UK collection services for our digitisation services

 - Our team of experienced imaging staff will begin the process of scanning your records, which will produce high-resolution digital scans.
 These will automatically be converted to your chosen format (including TIFF, JPEG or PDF).

 - Next comes the process of indexing these digital copies, which will give you the ability to search through your entire catalogue of archived files to retrieve the specific image you are looking for.